 In an organizational context, psychometrics has a lot to do with testing both before and after employment.
 Aptitude measurement covers the understanding of an individual’s intelligence and ability to acquire new skills, becoming a future indicator for high performance.

-Contrarily, personality and behavioural tests account for the assessment of traits that attribute to the positive impact of the individual based on the environment that exists within the organization to begin with.
+Contrarily, personality and behavioral tests account for the assessment of traits that attribute to the positive impact of the individual based on the environment that exists within the organization, to begin with.
 In simple words, if the aptitude tests tell whether a person can do the job, psychometrics assure if the candidate actually fits the role in

 It’s this combination perhaps, that necessitates the requirement of psychometrics across stages in the employee lifecycle, impacting business outcomes and bottom lines based on apt implementation.